yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 - April 2016–March 2020.
 Affiliated scientist of the Center for Ecological Research, Kyoto University, Japan

 ## Approved funding and fellowships
-1. April 2023–March 2027 (accepted).
-‘Joint analysis of plant-plant interactions using field GWAS and RNA-Seq’, Grant-in-aid for Early-career Scientists, Grant ID:(to be determined), Japan Society for the Promotion of Science (JSPS), Japan (a single lead applicant; direct cost 3,600,000 JPY + indirect cost 1,080,000 JPY = 32,620 EUR upon the currency rate of 10 March 2023)
+1. April 2023–March 2027.
+‘Joint analysis of plant-plant interactions using field GWAS and RNA-Seq’, Grant-in-aid for Early-career Scientists, Grant ID:JP23K14270, Japan Society for the Promotion of Science (JSPS), Japan (a single lead applicant; direct cost 3,600,000 JPY + indirect cost 1,080,000 JPY = 32,116 EUR upon the currency rate of the starting date)
 1. April 2020–March 2023.
-‘Theoretical consideration of plant biodiversity effects driven by inter-genotypic interactions’, Grant-in-aid for Early-career Scientists, Grant ID:20K15880, Japan Society for the Promotion of Science (JSPS), Japan (a single lead applicant; direct cost 3,200,000 JPY + indirect cost 960,000 JPY = 35,049 EUR upon the currency rate of the starting date)
+‘Theoretical consideration of plant biodiversity effects driven by inter-genotypic interactions’, Grant-in-aid for Early-career Scientists, Grant ID:JP20K15880, Japan Society for the Promotion of Science (JSPS), Japan (a single lead applicant; direct cost 3,200,000 JPY + indirect cost 960,000 JPY = 35,049 EUR upon the currency rate of the starting date)
 1. October 2017–March 2021.
 ‘Large-scale omics approach towards a pest control by mixed planting’, PRESTO project, Grant ID:JPMJPR17Q4, Japan Science and Technology Agency (JST) (a single lead applicant; direct cost 40,000,000 JPY + indirect cost 12,000,000 JPY = 391,418 EUR upon the currency rate of the starting date + group leader’s own salary) <https://www.jst.go.jp/kisoken/presto/en/project/1112074/1112074_26.html>
 1. April 2016–September 2017.
-‘Genome-wide association study and prediction of pest communities on natural accessions of the model plant species’, Research Fellowships for Postdoctoral Researcher, Grant ID:16J30005, Japan Society for the Promotion of Science (JSPS) (a single lead applicant; direct cost 2,700,000 JPY + indirect cost 810,000 JPY = 27,449 EUR upon the currency rate of the starting date + fellow’s own salary)
+‘Genome-wide association study and prediction of pest communities on natural accessions of the model plant species’, Research Fellowships for Postdoctoral Researcher, Grant ID:JP16J30005, Japan Society for the Promotion of Science (JSPS) (a single lead applicant; direct cost 2,700,000 JPY + indirect cost 810,000 JPY = 27,449 EUR upon the currency rate of the starting date + fellow’s own salary)
 1. April 2015–March 2016.
-‘A test of the mechanism maintaining plant defense polymorphism in a wild *Arabidopsis*’, Research Fellowships for PhD Students, Grant ID:15J00400, Japan Society for the Promotion of Science (JSPS) (a single lead applicant; direct cost 1,200,000 JPY + indirect cost 360,000 JPY = 12,101 EUR upon the currency rate of the starting date + fellow’s own salary)
+‘A test of the mechanism maintaining plant defense polymorphism in a wild *Arabidopsis*’, Research Fellowships for PhD Students, Grant ID:JP15J00400, Japan Society for the Promotion of Science (JSPS) (a single lead applicant; direct cost 1,200,000 JPY + indirect cost 360,000 JPY = 12,101 EUR upon the currency rate of the starting date + fellow’s own salary)

 ## Supervision of junior researchers
 | **Name** | **Degree** | **Program** | **Role** | **Output** |